How to Build Your First Surfboard

 If laminating extruded polystyrene and the blank is rough sanded as advised, do the following: After the rails are wrapped, spread about 5 - 10% more resin over the cloth.
 Try to fill in all the pits and scratches, but do not leave any pooled resin.
 This will make it look better, (fewer bubbles) and will lessen delaminations.

-The epoxy (ss2000) will probably take 6 hours or more to be ready to turn.
-When tapped with a fingernail, and it clicks, it is ready.
+The epoxies recommended will probably take 6 hours or more to be ready to turn - when the laminate is tapped with a fingernail, and it clicks, it is ready to sand/plane.
 Turn the blank top up.
-Plane any bumpy places paying special attention to nose end, tail corners, and where the cloth meets the foam etc. The area where the foam meets the cloth is called the lap line.
-Use a surform pocket plane, #50 block sander, and #50 hand sand paper (don't scratch the foam).
-I highly recommend putting a layer of duct tape around the entire circumference around the lap line(foam side).
+With a surform file, plane any uneven places paying special attention to nose end, tail corners, and where the cloth meets the foam etc. The area where the cloth meets the foam is called the lap line.
+Use a surform pocket plane, #50 block sander, and #50 hand sand paper to reduce the lap line edge almost flat with the foam (do not sand into the foam).
+It is much safer to leave a slight edge at the lap line (about the depth of your fingernail).
+I highly recommend putting a layer of duct tape around the entire circumference, around the lap line(foam side).
 See SANDING - photo of duct tape.
 The duct tape will prevent you from damaging the foam.
 Do not obsess over the somewhat uneven cloth edge.
-This edge will be invisible after the next cloth layer is laminated.
-The bumps are more easily removed if done before the resin is completely hard (rubbery).
-If it starts to clog the surform it is not set up enough.
-Remove any clogged resin out of the surform with a wire brush, or small screwdriver etc. If the resin is hard use #16 and #50 sanding blocks.
+This edge will be invisible, or almost invisible, after the next cloth layer is laminated.
+The lumps, drips, and lap line edge are more easily removed if done before the resin is completely hard (consistency of hard rubber).
+If the surform or the sandpaper clogs, the resin needs more time to harden.
+Remove any clogged resin from the surform with a wire brush, or small screwdriver etc.

 To glass the top, do the following:

-1. Roll 2-4oz. "deck patch" layers from the tail to 1' beyond the board center point
+1. Roll 1-8oz. "deck patch" layer from the tail to 1' beyond the board center point.
+See Figure 16a.

 Figure 16a

-7. When the top is rubbery or hardened, plane/sand the new lap line and any drips and uneven spots (esp. nose tip and tail corners).
+9. When your fingernail clicks on the newly hardened surface, plane/sand the new lap line and any drips and uneven spots (esp. nose tip and tail corners).

 Please do not cut weight by reducing cloth amounts.